 How To Invest In ETFs In Singapore?

 A third way investors can gain exposure to ETFs is by investing via robo-advisory platforms in Singapore.
-There are currently at least 11 robo-advisory platforms in Singapore, and 9 of them offer their solutions using ETFs.
+There are currently at least 11 robo-advisory platforms in Singapore, and majority of them offer their solutions using ETFs.
 Predominantly, the ETFs that robo-advisory platforms use are exposed to broad indexes listed in the U.S.

 Benefits Of Investing In ETFs

 We benefit in four main ways when investing in ETFs:

 #1 Low Barrier Of Entry For New Investors

 Investing in ETFs is the perfect way for new investors to get started as they do not need a lot of investment knowledge or skills to start investing.
 Investors also would not have to spend much time monitoring or rebalancing their investments, as they simply try to replicate an underlying index that already methodically updates their index constituents.

 ETFs usually charge lower management fees compared to actively managed funds.
 This is because ETFs simply follow instructions on what to invest in by replicating the index.
 By not having an active fund manager stock picking or timing stock prices, we are able to save on the fund manager costs.

 For example, the SPDR S&P 500 ETF has a net expense ratio of 0.0945%.
 The SPDR STI ETF has a total expense ratio of 0.3%.
 Typically, the larger the ETF, the lower it can afford to charge for its expense ratio.
 We can also invest in Vanguard’s S&P 500 ETF in the U.S., which charges a total expense ratio of 0.03%.